-The Wayfair Decision – and its Potential Impact on Canadian Businesses
+The Wayfair cecision and its potential impact on Canadian businesses

 On June 21, the US Supreme Court issued its much-anticipated opinion in South Dakota v.
 Wayfair, overturning its 1992 decision, Quill v.
 North Dakota, which required an out-of-state vendor to have an in-state physical presence in order for a state to impose sales tax compliance burdens.
 Wayfair is a very significant decision that will affect many Canadian companies who sell to customers in the United States, although many questions remain.

 Quill had interpreted the Commerce Clause of the US Constitution as limiting the states’ ability to require sales and use tax compliance by out-of-state vendors to only those vendors that had some (e.g., any) in-state physical presence such as that created by people (i.e., employees, agents, or representatives) or property (e.g., an office warehouse or inventory).
 Under Quill, an in-state physical presence equated to “an activity with a substantial nexus with the taxing state” allowing the state to impose its sales tax compliance jurisdiction on an out-of-state vendor.
 In other words, an out-of-state vendor with no in-state physical presence was not obligated to collect and remit sales tax on sales to customers located in the taxing state as it was considered to be an “undue burden” on interstate commerce under the Commerce Clause.